 - When you pass the exam, you will be required to fill in the Electronic Comprehensive Application Packet within five days then submit it.
 If you don’t do it within the said period, you will be disqualified.

 - Once you pass the eCAP, the next step is to complete the Electronic Questionnaire Investigation Process.
 The questionnaire should be submitted in a week (7 days).
 Failure to do so leads to disqualification.

 - If you are successful, you will receive an invitation, and you are required to attend an information exchange with a USPIS employee.
-If you don’t accept the invitation in forty-eight days, you are automatically removed.
+You are automatically removed if you don’t accept the invitation in forty-eight days.

-- When you go for the information exchange, you will do a second online exam.
+- You will do a second online exam when you go for the information exchange.
 If you pass the second online test, you will have to do a business writing test.
 Unsuccessful candidates are removed.